 IEEE-USA is a member of the American Association of Engineering Societies (AAES).
 AAES is a multidisciplinary organization of engineering societies dedicated to advancing the knowledge, understanding, and practice of engineering.
 AAES member societies represent the mainstream of U.S. engineering more than one million engineers in industry, government, and academia.
 Key programs include International Activities (representing the U.S. engineering profession in international engineering organizations such as the World Federation of Engineering Organizations and the Pan American Union of Engineering Societies), the Engineering Workforce Commission (publishing survey reports on engineering enrollments, degrees and salaries), and an awards and recognitions program including the National Engineering Award and the John Fritz Medal.
-IEEE-USA's 2013 President Marc Apter serves on the AAES Board of Directors and IEEE-USA 2015 President James Jefferies represents IEEE-USA on the AAES Assembly.
+IEEE-USA 2016 President Peter Eckstein represents IEEE-USA on the AAES Assembly.